 Culinary Excellence – A Michelin Guide to Pasadena

-This trendy seafood restaurant is located in the Old Pasadena shopping area of downtown Pasadena.
+This simple but alluring seafood bar is in the Old Pasadena shopping area of downtown Pasadena.
 The city may be inland, but Fishwives brings the coastal catches to your plate with both raw, fresh seafood and cooked menu options.
-Enjoy the New England inspired raw bar which includes oysters, clams, mussels, scallops, shrimp, lobster, and even sea urchin.
+Enjoy the New England-inspired rolls and raw bar offerings including oysters, clams, mussels, scallops, shrimp, lobster, and sea urchin.
 For those looking for something more global, their menu also includes sushi and sashimi selections.
 Wash it all down with a glass of red, white, or rose wine from California and beyond.

-One of Pasadena's favorite is Parkway Grill.
+One of Pasadena's longtime favorites is Parkway Grill.
 Opened in 1984, Parkway Grill has been at the forefront of combining American cuisine with classic French techniques and other global influences.
-They even use a traditional wood-fired oven to prepare many of their entrees.
-A menu standout is their whole fried ginger catfish.
-The yuzu-ponzu dipping sauce.
+They use a traditional wood-fired oven to prepare many of their entrees.
+A menu standout is their whole fried ginger catfish with yuzu-ponzu dipping sauce.
 Pair your dinner with a glass of wine from Parkway's award-winning wine cellar, comprised of upwards of three thousand bottles.
 And be sure to save some room for the crème brûlée Napoleon dessert; it will not disappoint.